Insurance fraud: Staged collisions

 Fraud rings or groups may fake traffic deaths or stage collisions to make false insurance or exaggerated claims and collect insurance money.
 The fraud may involve the engineering of a deliberate collision with the innocent driver of another vehicle.
 Some fraud rings involve insurance claims adjusters who authorize payment on the claims.
 In the UK, the Association of Chief Police Officers estimated that 30,000 auto accidents were staged in 2009.
 Insurance fraud may also include such actions as a pedestrian jumping in front of a car, then seeking compensation for claimed injuries.

 Staged collision schemes may involve fraud at three different levels.
 At the top, there are lawyers who file fraudulent claims, supported by doctors who fabricate or exaggerate diagnoses and treatment records.
 Next are the "cappers" or "runners", the middlemen who obtain the cars to crash, farm out the claims to the professionals at the top, and recruit participants.
 At the bottom are the participants recruited to risk injury in the staged accidents.
 These rings may involve organized crime.

 Exaggerated claims

 After a motor vehicle collision, a vehicle owner may attempt to make a claim for coverage beyond the scope of what was caused by the accident, for example by seeking coverage for preexisting damage.
 Physical injuries may also be exaggerated by a driver or other person claiming injury in a collision.

 False reports of theft

 Insurance fraud occurs when an insured party falsely report their vehicle as stolen.

 Rate evasion

 In rate evasion, a vehicle owner registers a vehicle to a location where the insurer offers lower rates as compared to where they actually reside.

-Another form of fraud, known as "fronting", involves registering someone other than the real primary driver of a car as the primary driver of the car in order to obtain a lower rate.
-For example, parents might list themselves as the primary driver of their children's vehicles to avoid young driver premiums.
+Another form of fraud, known as "fronting", involves registering someone other than the real primary driver of a car as the primary driver of the car in order to obtain a lower rate, such as a young driver having an insurance policy in the name of a parent.